jorgeavilacartes/make_prg/sample_example/README.md

 ## Input data description

 ```
-msas/ : contains the MSAs of 4 genes we are using as toy example here;
+msas/ : contains the MSAs of 2 genes we are using as toy example here;
-denovo_paths/denovo_paths.txt : contains some denovo paths on 3 of these 4 genes.
+denovo_paths/denovo_paths.txt : contains some denovo paths on these 2 genes.
 This file is produced by pandora;
 ```

 ## Dependencies

 * `singularity 3.0+`;

 ** Note: There is no need to have `make_prg` installed.
-We will run it through `singularity`;
+We will run it through `singularity`; **

 ## Running